chaynHQ/bloom-frontend/README.md

 The storyblok courses folder/page structure was based around url paths and the need for weeks/sessions to be nested inside a course.
 The pattern is Courses (folder) -> Course name (folder) -> Course overview (root page) + Session (pages).
 This allows us to group and order sessions under the relevant course, with the url path `courses/course-name/session-name`.
 The order of pages in Storyblok matters as it's used to order sessions within a week.

 Course and Session are Storyblok _content types_ with defined schemas that can then be processed in the custom pages, e.g. `story.content.field_name`.
 Course includes a `weeks` field that links/relates to the sessions in each week of the course.
 Session includes a `Course` field that links/relates back to the course - it's not ideal to include this field but it makes it easy to load the course data with the session directly.
 The middle `weeks` relationship between Courses and Sessions added some complexity that discouraged Storyblok's recommended patterns, e.g. having Courses and Sessions as top level folders, rather than nesting folders that contain several content types.

+The image based abuse course has its own specific course and session page as this course required a different structure with multiple bonus content blocks.

 **Dynamic components**